t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 ## Representations

-Clients can rertieve the resource state from an origin server or manipulate resource state on the origin server by transferring resource representations.
+Clients can retrieve the resource state from an origin server or manipulate resource state on the origin server by transferring resource representations.
 Resource representations have a media type that tells how the representation should be interpreted by identifying the representation format used.
 Typical media types for IoT systems include "text/plain" for simple UTF-8 text, "application/octet-stream" for arbitrary binary data, "application/json" for the JSON format {{RFC7159}}, "application/senml+json" {{I-D.ietf-core-senml}} for Sensor Markup Language (SenML) formatted data, "application/cbor" for CBOR {{RFC7049}}, and "application/exi" for EXI {{W3C.REC-exi-20110310}}.
 A full list of registered Internet Media Types is available at the IANA registry {{IANA-media-types}} and numerical media types registered for use with CoAP are listed at CoAP Content-Formats IANA registry {{IANA-CoAP-media}}.